-Ukrainian sculptor and blacksmith Alexander Milov has created a huge wire-frame sculpture that features the silhouettes of children that shine when day turns to night.
+Ukrainian sculptor and blacksmith Alexander Milov has created a huge wire-frame sculpture at Burning Man that features the silhouettes of children that shine when day turns to night.
 The external sculpture is two adults sitting back to back while the inner sculpture displays the two children touching hands through the metal wires.

 Milov’s sculpture called Love represents a scene of conflict with hope and sincerity rising from within.